 In addition to trying to use the most secure browser, you can also help protect your security and privacy while surfing the web by using plug-ins or adjusting the settings on your browser of choice.
 You can also help protect yourself by simply practicing safe computing.

-In this section, I’ll share the various methods that can be used to secure your browsing by using plug-ins like HTTPS Everywhere, apps like those available from VPN providers and the settings you can change in your browser to harden your security settings.
-(But never harden your heart, like Quarterflash did.)
+In this section, I’ll share the various methods that you can use to secure your browsing by using plug-ins like HTTPS Everywhere, apps like those available from VPN providers, and the settings you can change in your browser to harden your security settings.
+(But never harden your heart, as Quarterflash did.)

 I’ll also look at common-sense steps to take to protect yourself and your precious personal information.